KacperOdzimek/SimpleGameEngine/Docs.md

 Shader source consists of 3 things, separated with angle brackets:
 1. Vertex format.
    Vertex format definies the format of the vertices from the mesh asset.
-   For example, the default *square_mesh* contains 4 vertices, made of for floats: first two for position second two for texture coordinates.
+   For instance, the default *square_mesh* contains 4 vertices, made of for floats: first two for position second two for texture coordinates.
    In shader, it its represented by vertex format:
      ``vec2, vec2``, where the first vec2 represents the vertices positions and the second one the UVs.
    Vertex format, beside the ``vec2`` can contain